An earlier version of this page included a discussion of Hidden Markov Modelling. This has been moved to a dedicated page, which is still under work.

 In case the Voynich MS were a simple substitution cipher of a meaningful plain text in some known language, then the character counts (and therefore the entropy) would be similar to other texts in the same language.
 This is what Bennett looked at (1), and he found that the entropy values of the Voynich MS text were considerably lower than that of most comparison texts in known languages that he used.
 We will do the same here, but not only look at the entropy values, but also at the detailed distributions.

-Figure 1: The Currier-D'Imperio transcription, using the Currier alphabet.
+Figure 1: The Currier-D'Imperio transliteration, using the Currier alphabet.

-Figure 2: the FSG transcription, using the FSG alphabet.
+Figure 2: the FSG transliteration, using the FSG alphabet.

-Figure 3: the Zandbergen-Landini transcription, using the Eva alphabet.
+Figure 3: the Zandbergen-Landini transliteration, using the Eva alphabet.

-In the following figure, the same transcription has been converted to the Cuva alphabet (which has been defined here):
+In the following figure, the same transliteration has been converted to the Cuva alphabet (which has been defined here):

-Figure 4: the same (ZL) transcription using the Cuva alphabet.
+Figure 4: the same (ZL) transliteration using the Cuva alphabet.

 These plots may be compared to one for a known plain text.
 Many such texts have been analysed, and below I include one example, from the first 120,000 characters of the Latin edition of Dioscurides by Mattioli, which was written in the middle of the 16th century (3).
 Also this text, and all further plain texts used in this page, have been pre-processed in order to: